Exemptions

 If the veteran has a service-connected disability of 30% or more but less than 50%, then the annual exemption is $2,500; if the veteran has a service-connected disability of 50% or more but less than 70%, then the annual exemption is $5,000

-This exemption may be claimed in addition to the General Homestead Limited Exemption and the Senior Citizen Homestead Exemption, if applicable; however, it cannot be claimed in addition to the Disabled Veteran Exemption of $70,000 or the Disabled Persons’ Homestead Exemption.
+This exemption may be claimed in addition to the General Homestead Exemption and the Senior Citizen Homestead Exemption, if applicable; however, it cannot be claimed in addition to the Disabled Veteran Exemption of $70,000 or the Disabled Persons’ Homestead Exemption.
 To receive this exemption, you must:

 • be an Illinois resident who served as a member of the U.S. Armed Forces on active duty or state active duty, Illinois National Guard, or U.S. Reserve Forces, and who has an honorable discharge;